Delaware • New Jersey • Pennsylvania

 Improving Water Quality for Atlantic Sturgeon

 Today, the Delaware River Estuary supports resident and migratory fish populations, thanks to significant improvements in dissolved oxygen levels.
-But, oxygen sags are still documented around Philadelphia's Ben Franklin Bridge in the summer months (July and August).
+But, oxygen sags are still documented around Philadelphia in the summer months (July and August).
+This is the area that Atlantic sturgeon prefer for their nursery grounds; while tidal, these waters are considered freshwater.

 Did You Know?